 Perhaps because of this legacy of one-party politics, the South has an unusual history of political leadership.
-Allegiance to a single political party meant that elections were decided by factions who knew each other well.
+Allegiance to a single political party meant that elections were decided by factions who knew each other only too well.
 The southern states engendered a casual familiarity, usually with one state law school and experience with several previous campaigns.
-In interviews for the book Southern Politics, V. O. Key and his associates were struck by the personal and regional divisions in virtually every state.
+In interviews for the book Southern Politics in State and Nation, V. O. Key and his associates were struck by the personal and regional divisions in virtually every state.
 Sometimes the conflicts were more geographic, as in Tennessee (east, middle, and west), South Carolina (upcountry and low country), and Mississippi (delta and hills).
 At other times the disagreements were more personal, as in Georgia (pro- and anti-Talmadge) and Louisiana (pro- and anti-Long).

-Sometimes politics was both; in a 1947 interview a Tennessee newspaper editor opined, "Mr. Crump represents the same white supremacy sentiment in Tennessee that Mr. Bilbo represents in Mississippi."
-The political goal was protection of the "Southern Way of Life," which involved a belief in homespun values, racial rhetoric, the outdoor life, faith in the Ten Commandments, and the superiority of southern womanhood.
+Sometimes politics was both; in a 1947 interview a Tennessee newspaper editor opined, "Mr. Crump represents the same white supremacy sentiment in Tennessee that Mr. Bilbo represents in Mississippi."51 The political goal was protection of the "Southern Way of Life," which involved a belief in homespun values, racial rhetoric, the outdoor life, faith in the Ten Commandments, and the superiority of southern womanhood.

-The term "demagogue" means an unscrupulous politician who gains power by pleasing the baser nature of the electorate; the term was appropriately applied to politicians as diverse as: Benjamin Tillman and Coleman Blease of South Carolina, Eugene Talmadge of Georgia, James K. Vardeman and Theodore Bilbo of Mississippi, and W. Lee "Pappy" O'Daniel and James "Pa" and Marian "Ma" Ferguson of Texas.
+The term "demagogue" refers to an unscrupulous politician who gains power by pleasing the baser nature of the electorate; the term was appropriately applied to politicians as diverse as Benjamin Tillman and Coleman Blease of South Carolina, Eugene Talmadge of Georgia, James K. Vardeman and Theodore Bilbo of Mississippi, and W. Lee "Pappy" O'Daniel and James "Pa" and Marian "Ma" Ferguson of Texas.
 These politicians were known for their white supremacy rhetoric, criticism of northern capitalism, and suspicion of federal initiatives.
-A more populist element was seen in politicians like "Big" Jim Folsom of Alabama and Tom Watson of Georgia.
+A more populist element was seen in politicians like "Big Jim" Folsom of Alabama, Edwin Edwards and "Uncle Earl" Long of Louisiana, as well as Tom Watson of Georgia.
 They viewed politics as a class movement of the poor against the rich, and even sought black support.
+Earl Long promised to "sell the state capitol if I had to to pay the poor old folks a fitting pension."
 Such appeals left them vulnerable to Democratic race baiting, and the charge of allowing "Negro domination."
-By 1904 Tom Watson changed his stance to endorse the disenfranchisement of African American voters and by 1908 he ceased to define populism in racially inclusive terms and ran for president as a white supremacist.
+By 1904 Tom Watson changed his stance to endorse the disenfranchisement of African American voters, and by 1908 he ceased to define populism in racially inclusive terms and soon thereafter ran for president as a white supremacist.